-We are offering an exciting new course led by world-famous experts in various fields of education.
+We are offering an exciting new Online MA in Education (Teaching and Learning) course led by world-famous experts in various fields of education.

 Module 1 – Assessment in schools with Rob Coe, Stuart Kime, and Evidence-Based Education (30 credits).

 This course has been written with Professor Robert Coe and Prof Stuart Kime, two of the foremost experts in educational assessment in the world, and is run by Evidence-Based Education.
 The Assessment module helps school leaders to make their school assessment approach more efficient and enables staff to make more reliable judgements about what pupils know, can do and need next.
 Applicable to all phases and contexts, this Assessment module is sustained learning, aligned with the best available evidence, to give you the tools and resources to guide, support and implement change.

 Broken down over four units, the learning is a combination of theory, practical application and collaboration.
 In the first unit, learners will learn the relevant underlying theories about assessment, focusing on the four pillars of purpose, validity, reliability, and value.
 The second and third units focus on designing and analysing assessments, respectively.
 Finally, the fourth unit guides learners to leading assessment and developing an Evidence-Based School Assessment System (EBSAS).

 Throughout the module, participants respond to reflective questions through “meetings” and answer retrieval practice questions.
 They are formally assessed at the conclusion of each unit through a series of multiple-choice questions.
 Additionally, they create a portfolio of their learning comprising entries to their reflective journal and an essay on the context, theory, and practice of their EBSAS.
 This module takes just over two terms to complete and requires in-school practice.

 Module 2 – The science of learning with Evidence-Based Education (30 credits)